Haniaa01/NoteApp/README.md

 # NoteApp
 NoteApp written in Django framework and typescript.
 Allows adding, deleting and creating a note.
-Contains user authentification.
+Contains user authentication.